djma777/100-days-of-code/log.md

 - finally, I finished my champion resolvers for both the said api sources. everything seems to be working fine. will have to figure out how to resolve `getChampions tomorrow, then items after that.

 ---

+## Day 68: May 06, 2020.

+### **Today's Progress**

+- `getChampions` endpoint seems to work now

+### **Thoughts**

+- Looks like I'm done with the champions api, I'm now thinking about whether to create a production build now so that I can build my frontend app, or should I proceed with the items.
+Hmm... will continue this tomorrow.
+Also, if I am to create a prod build, I have to learn how to use environment variables and webpack (again).
+This is so exciting.

+---